discourse/discourse-prometheus-alert-receiver/README.md

    plugin](https://github.com/discourse/discourse-assign), which this plugin depends on.

-1. Create a new receiver URL by POSTing to `/prometheus/receiver/generate`, with a request body that includes `category_id` (the numeric ID of the site category to create all new topics in) and `assignee_group_id` (the numeric group ID of the group from which to select an initial assignee).
+1. Create a new receiver URL by POSTing (as an admin user, so probably using an API key) to `/prometheus/receiver/generate`, with a request body that includes `category_id` (the numeric ID of the site category to create all new topics in) and `assignee_group_id` (the numeric group ID of the group from which to select an initial assignee).
 Take note of the URL in the response body, you will need that to configure the Prometheus Alertmanager.

 1. Configure the Alertmanager to send webhook requests to your receiver URL, with a config something like this: